Why?

 For the first thing, you'll be saving electricity, which is a good thing.

-in an actual example a studio in my area left all their equipment
+An actual example a studio in my area that left all their equipment

 On all the time.... there was a failure in his 2 inch tape recorder's